 By learning your body’s signals, you can challenge yourself in a healthy way to reach new goals.
 These goals might not have visible results, but each time you reach them, you will feel a greater sense of accomplishment, giving you the motivation to keep pushing on.
 If you’re inspired by a friend’s workout, adapt their workout to fit your needs.

 Learn to trust your own judgment and listen to what you truly need.
 If you need a day off because you’ve been exercising a lot during the past few days, grant yourself the day off.
-As long as you are in tune with what your body wants and needs, there is no wrong way to exercise.
+As long as you are in tune with what your body wants and needs, there is no wrong way to work out.

-Movement in Recovery
+Benefits of Exercise in Recovery